classgraph/classgraph/README.md

 # FastClasspathScanner

-FastClasspathScanner is an uber-fast, ultra-lightweight classpath scanner and annotation processor for Java, Scala and other JVM languages.
+FastClasspathScanner is an uber-fast, ultra-lightweight classpath scanner, module scanner, and annotation processor for Java, Scala, Kotlin and other JVM languages.
+FastClasspathScanner can scan both the traditional classpath and the Java module path (Project Jigsaw / JDK 9+), but is backwards compatible with JDK 7 and JDK 8.
 FastClasspathScanner has been [carefully optimized](https://github.com/lukehutch/fast-classpath-scanner/wiki#how-fast-is-fastclasspathscanner).
 The project is stable and actively maintained.

 **What is classpath scanning?** Classpath scanning involves scanning directories and jar/zip files on the classpath to find files (especially classfiles) that meet certain criteria.
 In many ways, classpath scanning offers the *inverse of the Java class API and/or reflection:* for example, the Java class API can tell you the superclass of a given class, or give you the list of annotations on a class; classpath scanning can find all subclasses of a given class, or find all classes that are annotated with a given annotation.